Why Does Monistat Burn and Other Information about Yeast Infections

 Looking for healing and preventative measures?
 I strongly recommend a change in your diet as a good place to start.
 Read below for some diet pointers.

-Diet Changes Needed to Fight a Yeast Infection
+How to Prevent a Yeast Infection

 Because a yeast infection means you have too much yeast in your body compared to the good bacteria, the best and more permanent way to treat it is to bring back that balance by starving the yeast and introducing more good bacteria into your body.